Rubbish barge back for boaties in Bay of Islands

 It offers a service for both local and visiting boaties who are encouraged to use it to help keep the Bay of Islands rubbish-free.

-The barge service will begin summer operations Monday 28 December and will run again Thursday 31 December.
-After then, the weather-dependent service will generally operate on Mondays and Fridays until Friday 29 January.
+The barge service will begin summer operations Wednesday 29 December and will run again Friday 31 December.
+After then, the weather-dependent service will generally operate (beginning Monday 03 January) on Mondays and Fridays until Friday 28 January.

 On operational days it will visit Urupukapuka Island campsites from 9am to 10am before mooring close to the south-eastern end of Moturua Island from 10.30am to 1pm (hours will reduce as demand drops off toward the end of January).

 A flat $7 fee per rubbish bag applies, regardless of whether pre-paid or plain bags are used.
 Extra-large bags will incur an additional charge.
 Recyclables are accepted with the cost depending on quantity and cleanliness; typically somewhere between $2 and $5 with more for dirty recycling.

 Users are asked to follow the guidance of barge staff and observe the usual Covid protocols of wearing a mask, signing in, and hand sanitising.
 There will be a maximum limit of four people on the barge at any one time and footwear must also be worn for health and safety reasons.

 Meanwhile, shore-based facilities are available daily from 7am to 6pm at Opua (by the fuel jetty Far North Holdings car park) from Sunday December 26 to Saturday 29 January.
 A Rawhiti site (Kaingahoa campground, Kaingahoa Bay, Rawhiti Rd) is now open year-round from 9am – noon until Sunday 19 December.
 From Monday 20 December until Monday February 28, the Rawhiti site will be open daily from 8am – 4pm.
 Both the Opua and Rawhiti sites are closed Christmas Day and New Year's Day.